 Flowers May - September.
 Average seeds per kg - 600 000.
 Modern plant breeding has produced tetraploid ryegrass varieties.
 With double the number of chromosomes of the standard diploid varieties, they have different characteristics.
 Tetraploid ryegrasses are highly palatable which leads to higher voluntary intakes and so are of great value in seeds mixtures, they can also be larger fleshier, high yielding plants.
 However, they tiller less than diploids and this means that they do not cover so much ground, leaving more soil showing.
 Nor are they as persistent.
 For these reasons, tetraploids should be favoured more in silage leys, where they contribute to yield.
 Late diploid varieties are normally the base of a long term grazing mixture.
 Generally intermediate ryegrass varieties head in the 3rd and 4th week of May.
 While late varieties head during the 1st and second weeks of June.

 Works well withPerennial ryegrass can be combined with several species.
 It works well with white clover, to create a more drought tolerant, higher protein grazing forage.
 New thinking on diverse systems is also including other species in perennial ryegrass swards such as chicory or plantain (ribgrass).

 You can find Perennial Ryegrass in the following mixtures

 - Intensive Dairy Graze - Early Four-Five Year Ley

 - Intensive Dairy Graze - Late Five Year Plus Ley

 - Maximum D-Value Four-Five Year Silage Ley

-- Hybrid Silage Ley Three-Four Year Silage Mixture
+- Hybrid Silage Ley - Three-Four Year Ley

 - Permanent Grass